-If you truly want to cut your marketing costs, one of the best approaches is to only use marketing channels where a high percentage of your target audience spend their time.
+If you truly want to cut your marketing costs, one of the best approaches is to only use marketing channels where a high percentage of your target audience spends their time.

 For instance, you do not have to run marketing campaigns on Facebook if your target audience can mostly be found on Instagram.
 Instead of splitting your marketing budget to run ineffective campaigns, divert your funds to where they are likely to succeed.
-In order word, choose marketing channels that will most likely produce results.
+In other words, choose marketing channels that will most likely produce results.